friendsofagape/mt2414docs/source/index.html.md

 > This will return the `secretkey` to access the API server.
 ```
 AutographaMT uses API keys to allow access to the APIs.
 You can register a new AutographaMT API key at our [site](https://augtographamt.bridgeconn.com).

-AutographaMT expects for the API key to be included in all API requests to the server in a header that looks like the following:
+To authorize a user on the API side, we use JWT tokens.
+These have to be added to all requests using the following header.

-`Authorization: secretkey`
+`Authorization: Bearer <jwt>`

 <aside class="notice">
 You must replace <code>secretkey</code> with your personal API key.
+JSON Web Tokens (JWT) are an open, industry standard RFC 7519 method for representing claims securely between two parties.
 </aside>

 # Recovering passwords